On Balance Volume aka obv is a popular trading indicator. The video below goes in depth on how to use on balance volume when trading.

 First, find the trend on the OBV.
 Second, does trend of the OBV match the current trend of the stock?
 Third, look for support and resistance.
 Support and resistance are crucial in trading.

 Once support or resistance is broken, the OBV will change.
 This is a signal to either go long or short.
 It’s important to remember that spikes in volume can throw off the on balance volume indicator.
+If you need more stock training then take our free stock market courses.

 If you’re day trading it’s possible to use bollinger bands as trend lines.
 They’re just not the straight angular lines known as trend lines.